Kailash Mansarovar Yatra 2026

 • Delhi to Kathgodam: Travelers can start their journey from Delhi to Kathgodam by train, private cabs, or shared taxis, covering approximately 281 kilometers in about 6 to 7 hours.
 Alternatively, they can opt for a flight to Pantnagar Airport, located just 35 kilometers from Kathgodam, offering a quicker and more convenient option for those preferring air travel.

-• Dharchula to Gunji: Hire a local taxi from Dharchula to Gunji, located approximately 20 kilometers away.
-The journey usually takes around 1 hour.
+• Dharchula to Gunji: Hire a local taxi from Dharchula to Gunji, located approximately 70 kilometers away.
+The journey usually takes around 2 hours.

-• Gunji to Om Parvat: From Gunji, you can take local transportation or a pre-booked local taxis to Om Parvat, which is about 22 kilometers away.
+• Gunji to Om Parvat: From Gunji, you can take local transportation or a pre-booked local taxi to Om Parvat, which is about 22 kilometers away.
 Due to the challenging road conditions, this journey may take longer than expected.

 • Om Parvat to Old Lipulekh Pass: From Om Parvat, proceed to the Old Lipulekh Pass.
 After reaching the pass, there is a 3-kilometer trek to the viewpoint, where you can enjoy a divine darshan of Mount Kailash.

-Kailash Mansarovar Tour Packages
+Kailash Mansarovar Tour Options

-Mount Kailash Heli Tour Itinerary
+Sample Adi Kailash & Mount Kailash View Point Tour Itinerary

 Day 1: Arrival Pithoragarh